Spring 2014 graduation day is Friday, June 13th:

 Details are below!

-The day of graduation, Friday June 14th, will consist of two events that make up the graduation experience.
-The MPA Hooding Ceremony will take place in the Campus Recreation Center (CRC) from 10:00am to approximately 12:00 noon.
+The day of graduation, Friday June 13th, will consist of two events that make up the graduation experience.
+The MPA Hooding Ceremony will take place in the Longhouse from 10:00am to approximately 12:00 noon.
 Then, the campus-wide Commencement ceremony will occur from 1:00 pm to approximately 4:15 pm in Red Square.

 - The MPA Hooding Ceremony begins with welcome remarks, short presentations by selected students, faculty and staff, followed by the hooding ceremony itself.
-Graduates are called forward and their graduation hood is placed over their head by the MPA faculty member of their choice (but could be by family, a couple of faculty, staff, or any combination of these).
+Graduates are seated by cohort in alphabetical order.
+Each graduate is called forward to be "hooded" -- to have their graduation hood placed over their head by the MPA faculty member of their choice (but could be by family, a couple of faculty, staff, or any combination of these).
 Light refreshments will be served after the ceremony.
 The Hooding Ceremony will end in time for the graduates to participate in the campus-wide Commencement ceremony.
-Graduates will be asked to RSVP with the number of guests they plan to bring to the Hooding Ceremony.
+Space is limited, and graduates will be asked to RSVP with the number of guests they plan to bring to the Hooding Ceremony.

 - The campus Commencement ceremony will follow at 1:00pm Red Square.
 Graduate students from all three programs (MPA, MES and MIT) and undergraduates will line up to form a procession and be seated.
 Graduate students are seated together by their program, and after a series of speakers, they are called to receive their "diploma" (actually a diploma cover) ahead of the undergraduates.
 In order to cross the stage to receive your diploma cover, you are *required* to have a yellow "Check in Card" -- we will have all yellow Check in Cards at the MPA Hooding Ceremony.
 Your name will be preprinted on the card, and you will hand the Check in Card to a reader who will use the card to announce your name as you cross the stage.
 You can bring an unlimited number of guests to the campus-wide Commencement ceremony.
 Parking is always a challenge on graduation day, so be prepared by arriving before the crowds.
 If you decide to attend the campus Commencement ceremony, you may leave after your name is called – there are no requirements on attendance.